stormblog/sircmpwn.github.io/_posts/2014-11-30-Porting-an-entire-toolchain-to-the-browser-with-emscripten.md

 [KnightOS](http://www.knightos.org), I looked to emscripten as a potential means of reducing the cost of entry for new developers hoping to target the OS.

-Side note: apologies to those with narrow displays.

 ## Rationale for Emscripten

 There are several pieces of software in the toolchain that are required to write